Ezra Part Two Deep Dive

 HATERS GONNA HATE | KATIE HALDANE

-When the enemy comes in like a flood,
+Ez.
+59:19 When the enemy comes in like a flood,

 The Spirit of the Lord will lift up a standard against him.
+(NKJV)

-Opposition began as soon as the foundations were laid, as is usually the case with all great attempts to build God’s house.
+‘Opposition began as soon as the foundations were laid, as is usually the case with all great attempts to build God’s house.
 It came from the Samaritans, the mingled people who were partly descendants of the ancient remnant of the northern kingdom, left behind after the removal by deportation of the bulk of its population, and partly the descendants of successive layers of immigrants, planted in the empty territory by successive Assyrian and Babylonian kings.
 Esar-haddon was the first who had sent colonists, about one hundred and thirty years before the return.
-The writer calls the Samaritans ‘the adversaries,’ though they began by offers of friendship and alliance.
+The writer calls the Samaritans ‘the adversaries,’ though they began by offers of friendship and alliance’.

 Fast forward to the New Testament and you can see the hostility for the Samaritans in full swing in Jesus day.

-So how did these enemies try and stop the building:
+So how did these enemies try and stop the building?

-1.Join the team
+1.They joined the team

+Ez.
 4:2 Let us help you build because, like you, we seek your God and have been sacrificing to him since the time of Esarhaddon king of Assyria, who brought us here.

+Ez.
 4:4 Then the people around them set out to discourage the people of Judah and make them afraid to go on building.

 As the plan to infiltrate the team didn’t work, the next plan was to discourage the builders.
 This is a common way that Satan works, to bring discouragement to stop the promises of God.
-The author of Ezra tells us why they brought discouragement, to make them afraid to go on building.
+The author of Ezra tells us why they brought discouragement: to make them afraid to go on building.
 This was an intimidation tactic!

-So don’t allow the enemy to discourage you or bring fear upon you, get your scriptures out and stand strong.
-Quote 1 John 4:4 You, dear children, are from God and have overcome them, because the one who is in you is greater than the one who is in the world.
-Or 2 Timothy 1:7 7 For God has not given us a spirit of fear, but of power and of love and of a sound mind.
+Don’t allow the enemy to discourage you or bring fear upon you, get your scriptures out and stand strong!
+Quote 1 John 4:4, ‘You, dear children, are from God and have overcome them, because the One who is in you is greater than the one who is in the world’.
+Or 2 Timothy 1:7 7, ‘For God has not given us a spirit of fear, but of power and of love and of a sound mind’.

 3. Frustrating their plans

+Ez.
 4:5 They bribed officials to work against them and frustrate their plans during the entire reign of Cyrus king of Persia ad down to the reign of Darius king of Persia.

 Stand strong in the midst of your plans being frustrated, keep standing in the promise of God and keep submitting those building permits – God is faithful!

+Ez.
 4:6 At the beginning of the reign of Xerxes, they lodged an accusation against the people of Judah and Jerusalem.
 And in the days of Artaxerxes king of Persia, Bishlam, Mithredath, Tabeel and the rest of his associates wrote a letter to Artaxerxes.

-Firstly did you notice the mention of Xerxes in this statement, some scholars believe that this is the same King as found in the book of Esther.
+Firstly, did you notice the mention of Xerxes in this statement?
+Some scholars believe that this is the same king as found in the Book of Esther.
 Like we chatted about last week, the matrix continues!

 Now the enemies are accusing the people of Israel.
-To accuse the saints is another of Satan’s tricks, actually he is called the Accuser (Matthew 4:1), so he is now bringing out the big guns!
-Now as you read from 4:6-4:24 this plan of the enemy works and the building of the temple stopped for 17 years.
-Look at 4:24 Thus the work of the house of God in Jerusalem came to a standstill until the second year of the reign of Darius king of Persia.
+To accuse the saints is another of Satan’s tricks, he is actually called the Accuser (Matthew 4:1), so he is now bringing out the big guns!
+As you read Chapter 4:6-4:24, this plan of the enemy works and the building of the temple stopped for 17 years.
+Look at Ezra 4:24, ‘Thus the work of the house of God in Jerusalem came to a standstill until the second year of the reign of Darius king of Persia’.
+False accusations can come against us today.
+But remind yourself what it says in Revelation 12:10,

-For us today, false accusations can come against us.
-But remind yourself what it says in Revelation 12:10 Then I heard a loud voice in heaven say: "Now have come the salvation and the power and the kingdom of our God, and the authority of his Messiah.
+Rev. 12:10 Then I heard a loud voice in heaven say: "Now have come the salvation and the power and the kingdom of our God, and the authority of his Messiah.
 For the accuser of our brothers and sisters, who accuses them before our God day and night, has been hurled down.

 You are up for this!
-Let the Haters hate and keep building!
+Let the haters hate and keep building!